Jerry Bowyer: Business interests

 Bowyer was chairman of the board of Impact Total Return Portfolio, a mutual fund. (also known as "IMPACT Management Investment Trust").
 He was an economic advisor to Independence Portfolio Partners and a member of the investment committee of Blue Vase Capital Management.
 He was also a director of Gundaker/Jordan American Holdings, a financial services company, from May 2001 until late 2002.

 Bowyer is the founder of Newsmakers Leadership Group, "a research and media company targeted at leaders", and its research and consulting arm, Verity Research & Media.
 Verity produces the Pennsylvania Newsmakers show, and does other research and media work.
 He is also the chairman of Bowyer Media, a company specializing in radio and television production, print and internet publishing, and economic analysis.

-Jerry Bowyer is an economist for the Ronald Blue & Co.
+Bowyer is an economist for the Ronald Blue & Co.
 Investment Policy Committee, where he has helped to develop an approach to economics and investment known as Principled Reasoning.
 Principled Reasoning seeks to replace predominant academic models for portfolio risk assessment which are based on variability or volatility with models based on adherence with certain fundamental principles of human flourishing.
 According to a Principled Reasoning approach to risk, when nations violate fundamental principles they add inherent risk to their investment climate requiring higher risk premiums in valuations in order to compensate for the higher risk level.